rzk-lang/sHoTT/src/hott/02-homotopies.rzk.md

 ## Some path algebra for homotopies

-This section contains some lemmas on the groupoidal structure of homotopies.
+In this section we prove some lemmas on the groupoidal structure of homotopies.

 Given a homotopy between two homotopies $C : H \sim K$ this produces a homotopy
 $K^{-1} \cdot H  \sim \text{refl-htpy}_{g}$